dotnet/dotnet-monitor/documentation/configuration.md

 #### Maximum connection

-When operating in `Listen` mode, you can also specify the maximum number of Incoming connections for `dotnet monitor` to accept via the following configuration:
+When operating in `Listen` mode, you can also specify the maximum number of incoming connections for `dotnet monitor` to accept via the following configuration:

 ```json
   "DiagnosticPort": {